assaabloy-ppi/littlefs-nrf5sdk-hal/README.md

 ### Limitations
 - Logging output from littlefs can only be achieved with RTT, not UART.
 - This implementation has currently only been tested on the nRF52840-DK, with the SoftDevice S140 present, on nRF5 SDK v17.0.2.
+- Implementation can be considered as still in work in progress
 - This implementation, unlike fstorage, is synchronous.

 ## Usage